OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 سجل اجتماعي

    Social services
-       A wide variety of programs made avail- able by public or private agencies to support individuals or families in addressing their particular risks and improv- ing their overall well-being.
+       A wide variety of programs made available by public or private agencies to support individuals or families in addressing their particular risks and improving their overall well-being.

        | 🇫🇷 Services sociaux
        | 🇪🇸 Servicios sociales